History

 “PROMYS is an amazing mathematical experience...
 Now that the program is starting in India, I hope many students and teachers avail themselves of this outstanding opportunity to bring the delight of doing and creating mathematics to the enormous pool of talent there.”
 Abhinav Kumar, PROMYS Counselor 1999.
 Dr. Kumar’s background includes Gold and Silver IMO medals for India, IIT JEE Topper 1998, Associate Professorship at MIT, and his current work as a mathematician in industry.

 PROMYS India is an offshoot of the PROMYS programme which has been running at Boston University in the United States since 1989.
-Conceived thanks to a partnership of PROMYS with the philanthropists Nick and Avi Nash, PROMYS India developed from a pilot programme, the Mehta Fellowships to PROMYS.
+Conceived thanks to a partnership of PROMYS with the philanthropists Nick Nash & Phalgun Raju and Avi and Sandra Nash, PROMYS India developed from a pilot programme, the Mehta Fellowships to PROMYS.
 The Mehta Fellowships forged a pipeline of opportunity by funding the participation in PROMYS of exceptionally gifted young mathematicians from across India.

 PROMYS India was established after visits to India by Professors Ila Varma and Glenn Stevens to give mathematics talks and to speak with mathematicians, educators and innovators about the proposed PROMYS offshoot in India.
 They are grateful for the hospitality and enthusiasm with which they were received, for the mathematical connections which were strengthened, and for the partnerships which were forged.
 PROMYS and PROMYS India look forward to working alongside colleagues who are already working with talented young mathematicians in India.